-With all the volatility in the markets these days, you may see these terms thrown around a lot and wonder which route would be best for you.
-Continue reading to learn more about each investment strategy and how value vs growth investing compare.
-By the end of this article, you’ll be well equipped with the necessary information to start investing with one of these strategies.
-Let’s not waste any more time!
+In the meantime, you can learn more about each investment strategy below and how value vs growth investing compare.
+By the end of this article, you’ll be well-equipped with the necessary information to start with one of these stock investment strategies

 Value Investing vs Growth Investing: What Are The Differences?